No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 What is SMETA?

 SMETA (Sedex Members Ethical Trade Audit) is a widely used audit methodology that enables businesses to assess working conditions within their supply chains.
-SMETA audits can be conducted against two or four auditing pillars, providing a comprehensive evaluation of social compliance.
+Auditors can conduct SMETA audits against two or four auditing pillars to provide a comprehensive evaluation of social compliance.

 Key components of SMETA: